Jiangbo-Shi/MG-Trans/README.md

 bash scripts/create_patches.sh
 ```

---source: It's the path of the original WSI, you should define it on yourself.
+--source: It's the path of the original WSI; you should define it by yourself.

 ## Extract patch features